I have many colourful opinions which you might wish to get out of me one night at the pub.

 KUI with composer, pianist and artist Henry McPherson.

 Maria's academic collaborations include her work with phycologist Claire Ruckert, together they research the psychophysiological responses in improvisational practice.
+As well as her ongoing work with Raymond MacDonald, Tia DeNora, and Robert Burke.

 Maria is also a Founding member of the young artist collective EAST (Experimental Artists Social Theatre) for interdisciplinary experimentations.